kaushiknsanji/NovaLines_TheGuardianNewsApp/README.md

 ## Bug Fixes

-* Any News Article with the Topic **"Global"** is currently causing a crash, since **"Global"** is not found to be there in any of the Sections supported by the Guardian News API.
+* Any News Article with the Topic **"Global"** when subscribed is currently causing a crash, since **"Global"** is not found to be there in any of the Sections supported by the Guardian News API.
 We do have something called as **"Global development"**, but this is different.